Probability, Statistics and Information Theory

 Variance

-The variance is a measure of dispersion, it quantifies how much do values vary relative to the expectation (average) on average.
+The variance is a measure of dispersion, it quantifies how much values deviate from their expectation, on average.
 The variance is the expectation of the squared difference between the values and the expected value.

 \[ \operatorname{Var}(X) = \operatorname{E}[(X - \operatorname{E}[X])^2] = \operatorname{E}[X^2] - (\operatorname{E}[X])^2 \]